Who Is This Credit Card Best For?

 - Travel and emergency hotline

 You can manage your account through its mobile app, get answers from Eno, a text-based chatbot assistant, or sync your account with Alexa for another way to get help from a ‘bot.
 If those options fail or you’d really just rather speak to a person, there’s always Capital One’s 24/7 customer service hotline.
+Its app is high-rated, coming in second on another J.D.
+Power survey.
+This could be especially handy for business managers on the go.

 Capital One provides free credit scores via its CreditWise credit monitoring service.
 You don’t have to be a customer of Capital One to sign up.